How to Write the Tulane University Essay 2024-2025

 That’s where we come in.
 In this post, we’ll go over our tips and strategies for writing the Tulane supplemental essay to help you write an essay that will boost your chances of admission.

-Read these Tulane essay examples to inspire your writing.
+Read these Tulane essay examples written by real students to inspire your writing!

 Tulane University Supplemental Essay Prompt

-As the prompt states, this essay is technically optional, but chances are most applicants will be submitting an essay so you should too.
+As the prompt states, this essay is technically optional, but at selective school like Tulane, you should take advantage of any extra opportunity you have to enhance your candidacy, especially if admissions officers are telling you they strongly encourage you to do so.
 After all, it’s only 250 words so it’s not terribly time-consuming, and it’s the only way for admissions officers to hear directly from you about your interest in Tulane.

 The essay should follow a traditional “Why This College?” structure where you talk about your interests or goals and connect them to academic and extracurricular opportunities at Tulane.